ChrysovalantisPsilos/Multi-threaded-sensor-monitoring-system/README.md

 The picture below visually sketches this project.
 The sensor monitoring system consists of client-side sensor nodes measuring the room temperature, and a central server-side sensor gateway that acquires all sensor data from the sensor nodes.
 A sensor node uses a TCP connection to transfer the sensor data to the sensor gateway.
 The complete system is depicted below.
 ![img.png](img.png)

-**Disclaimer:** Working with real embedded sensor nodes is not an option for this project.
+<u>**Disclaimer:**</u> This project was a part of the course "Operating Systems" taught at KULeuven.
+Please <a href="https://onderwijsaanbod.kuleuven.be/2022/syllabi/e/T3WBS2E.htm#activetab=doelstellingen_idp1160656"> <u> click here </u> </a>  for more information regarding the course and its goals.
+Working with real embedded sensor nodes is not an option for this project.
 Therefore, sensor nodes will be simulated in software using a client-side sensor-node

 # Requirements